zakkhoyt/VWWPermissionKit/README.md

 ```

-There is a permissions readonly function which shows no GUI.
+Alternatively, there is a permissions readonly function which shows no GUI.
 It simply reads each permission type and returns with the benefit that all permissions share the same datatype.

 ```
 [VWWPermissionsManager readPermissions:permissions resultsBlock:^(NSArray *permissions) {
     [permissions enumerateObjectsUsingBlock:^(VWWPermission *permission, NSUInteger idx, BOOL *stop) {